 Any headache sufferer knows that headaches can be among the most frustrating and debilitating health problems.
 When headaches develop they often interfere or prevent many of our most basic daily activities such as using the computer, reading, carrying on a conversation, and even thinking.
 To make matters worse, studies show that treatment for headaches tops the list for conditions in which patients are most dissatisfied with their care.
 Now for the good news, a new treatment technique known as Active Release Techniques® (ART®) is proving to be a very effective method to treat many common types of headaches.
 Through ART® treatments, many headache sufferers are now able to finally get a handle on their headaches and get back to living their lives.
-But before we talk about how ART® works so effectively we first need to understand how headaches develop in the first place.

 How Can Headaches Be Treated?